 The one cool thing about this year’s Harvest Night, though?
 Taylor Swift was there.
 Of course with my luck, I never did see her, but some friends did, and two of them even got their picture with her before security put an end to endless audience selfies.
 One day, TSwift; one day.
 I also saw Chace Crawford (Nate Archibald!), Lily Aldridge, Martha Hunt and, of course, the Kings of Leon, who co-produce the event with Jonathan Waxman and a couple other backers.

 To be honest, I failed miserably at my attire on Saturday.
 That’s because I left home at 9am and had planned to come back at some point in the day to change.
 “Some point” wound up being 2am the following morning.
-So I wore an O’Neill halter dress—I’m all about the surf brands for comfort and ease—which was great for having stomach room to eat all the things, not so great in the respect that I had no pockets to store things when it rained.
+So I wore a halter dress, which was great for having stomach room to eat all the things, not so great in the respect that I had no pockets to store things when it rained.
 Besides, I wound up throwing the rain jacket I keep in the trunk of my car over top everything I was wearing anyway to keep my camera gear dry.

 No matter the occasion, 90 percent of the time you will find me in flats, whether flip-flops, sandals or Tieks—particularly when the day comprises as much walking as a festival does.
 When I heard it might rain, I traded in my favorite Sam Edelman sandals for Havianas, and while this was good for not ruining my nice shoes, I was slipping and sliding all over the place.
 I was so muddy by the time I left the grounds at 5 that I went to my friend Matt’s to hose off (literally) in the backyard and wash my dress before going back for Harvest Night.